awslabs/aws-encryption-sdk-specification/tenets.md

 and [specification by example](https://en.wikipedia.org/wiki/Specification_by_example).

 Other projects that have
-informed how we approached this in no particular order
+informed how we approached this, in no particular order:

 - https://www.ietf.org/standards/rfcs/
 - https://github.com/rust-lang/rfcs